LowTechCoder/rpi4-retroarch-guide/README.md

 In the top level menu of Retroarch, go right until you see some console icons.
 Pick a game, click OK a couple more times to select the core, and play the game.

 ## Audio Issues
-If your headphone jack to low
+If your headphone jack volume is to low

 In terminal type
 ```